 - Thyroid Open the popup dialog

 - Hurdle cell cancer (HEERT-luh) is a rare cancer that affects the thyroid.

-- The thyroid is a butterfly-shaped gland at the base of the neck.
-It secretes hormones that are important in regulating your body’s metabolism.
+The thyroid is a butterfly-shaped gland at the base of the neck.
+It secretes hormones that are essential for regulating your body’s metabolism.

-- Hurthle cell cancer is also called Hurthle cell carcinoma or oxyphilic cell carcinoma.
-Hurdle cell cancer is one of the many cancers that affect the thyroid.
+Hurthle cell cancer is also called Hurthle cell carcinoma or oxyphilic cell carcinoma.
+Hurdle cell cancer is one of the many cancers that affect the thyroid gland.

 The signs and symptoms of Hurthle cell cancer can include: